Overview

 Stimulants are substances that amplify the activity of brain neurotransmitters, often resulting in increased central nervous system (CNS) arousal, which can boost alertness, concentration, and energy levels.
 Some people may be prescribed stimulant medications to improve work or school performance.
 Others may use illicit stimulants for the same purpose or recreational purposes.

 While stimulants can have beneficial effects, a person may become reliant on the effects after heavy or prolonged use.
-If dependence develops, stopping the use of stimulants can cause withdrawal symptoms as the brain relearns to function without them.
+If dependence develops, stopping the use of these substances can cause withdrawal symptoms as the brain relearns to function without them.

 Some stimulant substances include legally prescribed medications like Adderall or Ritalin.
 Illegal stimulants include cocaine and methamphetamine.
 While caffeine and nicotine are stimulant substances, they are not classified as stimulants that are associated with stimulant use disorder1 or stimulant withdrawal.2